PropovedNik007/hackathon_oct_2024/README.md

 The dataset [`reports.json`](data/reports.json) contains the following keys:
 - `company_name`: name of the company
 - `year`: year of the report (if report is for two years, the first year is used)
-- `dataset`: subdataset name
+- `dataset`: "subdataset" name
+    - `handcrafted`: selected by hand, ESG and sustainability reports (23 samples, 2019, 2021, 2023 for every company)
+    - `austria`: reports from mainly Austrian companies, hence often in german (33 samples)
     - `scraped`: scraped from a website, might contain broken links and irrelevant pdfs (90 samples, 2016-2024)
-    - `austria`: reports from mainly Austrian companies (33 samples)
-    - `handcrafted`: selected by hand, ESG and sustainability reports (23 samples, 2019, 2021, 2023 for every company)
 - `pdf_url`: link to the pdf report

 <br>